 Today, the Moonlight Markets carry on this tradition of local production and supporting local businesses.
 These farmers’ and artisans’ markets are held on the first Friday of the month in November, December, February and March.
-Attracting attendance of over 10,000 people, the Moonlight Markets allow visitors to enjoy the local flavours and craftsmanship of the Campbelltown region with many Flavours of Campbelltown Food Trail members participating.
+Attracting attendance of over 10,000 people, the Moonlight Markets allow visitors to enjoy the local flavours and craftsmanship of the Campbelltown South Australia region, with many Flavours of Campbelltown Food Trail members participating.

 For those more inclined towards an active lifestyle, there is the Campbelltown Aquatic and Recreation Centre (known as The ARC), which has recently undergone renovation.
 Visitors to the Centre can now enjoy an indoor pool, gym, basketball and squash courts, as well as other facilities readily accessible for use.